kitschpatrol/renami/readme.md

 - Automatically set file names based on file content on a per-directory basis
   - Set Markdown file names from frontmatter fields via easy string-based templates
   - Set Markdown file name from content with [CSS-like selectors](https://github.com/syntax-tree/unist-util-select)
-  - Set file names from file metadata like creation and modification dates
+  - Set file names from file metadata like creation dates
 - Easily extensible / customizable
   - Simple cases can be managed with simple template strings
-  - Custom handling of additional file types can be implemented right in the TypeScript configuration file
+  - Complex cases are possible by implementing custom handlers right in the TypeScript configuration file
   - Built-in support for additional additional file types is planned but not promised
 - File extension normalization (`.jpeg` --> `.jpg`, etc.)
 - Unicode normalization
 - Max-length name truncation with configurable `...` and support for breaking on words
 - Automatic deduplication with numeric increments
 - All kinds of text case transformations
+- Support for formatting numbers and dates
 - Idempotent — stable, deterministic file name output across repeat invocations

 ### Non-Features